Spring Boot and Content Negotiation - XML and JSON Representations

 blog details

-This guide will help you implement Content Negotiation for a REST API/Service with Spring Boot.
-Content Negotiation helps the Consumer and Provider interact about the data exchange format.
-In this article, we will expose both XML and JSON representations.
+This post will walk you through the process of implementing Content Negotiation for a REST API/Service using Spring Boot.
+Content Negotiation facilitates interaction between the Consumer and the Provider over the data exchange format.
+We will cover both XML and JSON formats in this post.

 Image